 Fitness & Personal Training: More than 80 group exercise classes are available per week for students and Cal Poly Recreation Center members.
-Complementary classes represent discipline areas of mind and body, cardio, strength, tone, and cross training including yoga, Pilates, indoor cycling, and more.
+Complimentary classes represent discipline areas of mind and body, cardio, strength and tone, and cross training including yoga, Pilates, indoor cycling, and more.

 Additional fee-based classes, such as TRX and Krav Maga, provide an opportunity to experience unique classes that will challenge the body and mind for a well-rounded fitness experience.

 Nationally certified personal trainers are available to individuals or small groups to provide specialized fitness programs and training.
 A complimentary personal training session is available to all Recreation Center members.
-This orientation session includes an introduction to the facility equipment and a customized workout designed to help the member reach his or her fitness goals.
+This orientation session includes an introduction to facility equipment and a customized workout designed to help the member reach their fitness goals.

-Aquatics: Students and Cal Poly Recreation Center members can choose from a variety of classes and activities in the Olympic-sized lap pool and leisure pool.
+Aquatics: Students and Cal Poly Recreation Center members can choose from a variety of classes and activities in the Olympic-size lap and leisure pools.
 Swim instruction, group exercise, safety certifications, scuba certification, and pool deck relaxation are all available through the aquatics program.

 The Pro Shop: Located in the main lobby of the Cal Poly Recreation Center, The Pro Shop provides members easy accessibility to workout gear, class reservations, lost and found items, and towel service.
 The Pro Shop provides a wide selection of items available for checkout, rental, or purchase for members to use during their workout or recreational activity.